-I love Deadpool, I love the dark humor and the fourth-wall breaking.
-His character is by far one of my favorites but, can a R-rated film be “family-friendly”?
-Well if you asked the family that brought their eight(ish) year-old son into our theater the answer would be yes, I assume… unless they didn’t know what Deadpool is about, in that case… oops?
-Genuinely though, the parents who would bring their young and impressionable child to see Deadpool is the minority.
+I love Deadpool.
+I love the dark humor and the fourth-wall breaking.
+His character is by far one of my favorites but can an R-rated film be “family-friendly”?
+Well if you asked the family that brought their eight(ish) year-old son into our theater the answer would be yes, I assume… unless they they thought this was a Spider-Man film, in that case… oops?
+Family-friendly isn’t quite right, family-centric totally (please don’t take your young, impressionable child to see Deadpool).

-Now, Deadpool has a lot that it offers: awesome new characters, diversity, plenty of creative deaths and awesome dialogue.
+Deadpool 2 has a lot to offer, awesome new characters, diversity, plenty of creative deaths, and fun dialogue.
 The Deadpool movies are always what they say they are.
-Just in a very unconventional fashion and that’s kind of the point, Deadpool is a very unconventional character.
+Just in a very unconventional fashion and that’s kind of the point: Deadpool is a very unconventional character.
 It’s why we love him.

-The first one was a romance, and really it was, his motive behind what he did centered on Vanessa and being reunited with her and the crazy lengths he would go to for her.
-This one is family-friendly, again very unconventional and I wouldn’t recommend taking your twelve year-old to see it but like maybe your high schooler or college kid.
-Ultimately families don’t always look like we think they should or even how we want, but as we see in Deadpool we always have people who call us family and who we call family.
+In fact, in the beginning of both films, Deadpool tells us what the films will be about.
+He told us the first film was a romance, and really it was.
+His motive behind what he did centered on Vanessa and being reunited with her, to show the crazy lengths he would go to for her.
+The sequel is family-friendly, again very unconventional and I wouldn’t recommend taking your twelve year-old to see it, but ultimately families don’t always look the way we think they should or act how we want.
+As we see in Deadpool 2 we always have people who call us family and who we call family in return.

 Was is DP2 worth seeing in theaters?
 Absolutely.